 On December 8th, 1998, Sandy Larson, 48, was a passenger in a sheriff’s transportation van that was bringing two inmates from Soledad Prison for court dates in Sacramento.
-Less than a mile from its destination, the van crashed into the rear of a big rig broken down in a divider between the merging lanes of northbound Interstate 5.
+Less than a mile from its destination, the van crashed into the rear of a big rig that had broken down in a divider between the merging lanes of northbound Interstate 5.
 Deputy Larson died at the scene.

 Larson joined the Sacramento County Sheriff’s Department in 1974.
-She was on the Board of Directors of the Sacramento County Deputy Sheriff’s association for over 18 years.
+She was on the Board of Directors of the Sacramento County Deputy Sheriff’s Association for over 18 years.

 Larson was the first female Sacramento County deputy killed in the line of duty.
 Sandy is buried at South East Lawn Memorial Park in Elk Grove, California.